Miccighel/Readersourcing-2.0-RS_Server/README.md

 An instance of RS_Server deployed in development writes its logs to the standard output as the default behavior.
 In a _production_ environment, on the other hand, the logs are written in the `logs/production.log` file.
-Thus, forcing Rails to write logs in the standard output using the `RAILS_LOG_TO_STD` variable can be useful for quick debugging purposes when testing the _production_ environment.
+Thus, forcing Rails to write logs in the standard output using the `RAILS_LOG_TO_STDOUT` variable can be useful for quick debugging purposes when testing the _production_ environment.